 You'll notice that Microcare, a company involved in the advanced development of new systems, still uses two inverters if you wish to be grid tied in a country with an unstable grid.

-To my mind, in South Africa, it makes little sense to be grid tied; rather accept that there will be periods that you have surplus power that goes wasted than spend tens of thousands on an extra inverter.
+To my mind, in South Africa, it makes little sense to be grid tied; rather accept that there will be periods that you have surplus power that goes wasted than spend a fortune on an extra inverter.